Ambrose: Editions

-The history of the editions of the works of St. Ambrose is a long one.
-Erasmus edited them in four tomes at Basle (1527).
-A valuable Roman edition was brought out in 1580, in five volumes, the result of many years' labour; it was begun by Sixtus V, while yet the monk Felice Peretti.
-Prefixed to it is the life of St. Ambrose composed by Baronius for his Annales Ecclesiastici.
-The excellent Maurist edition of du Frische and Le Nourry appeared at Paris (1686–90) in two folio volumes; it was twice reprinted at Venice (1748–51, and 1781–82).
-The latest edition of the writings of St. Ambrose is that of Paolo Angelo Ballerini (Milan, 1878) in six folio volumes.
+The history of the editions of St. Ambrose's works spans several centuries.
+Erasmus published them in four volumes in Basel in 1527.
+A significant Roman edition, the result of many years of labor, appeared in 1580 in five volumes, initiated by Sixtus V when he was still the monk Felice Peretti.
+This edition includes a biography of St. Ambrose by Baronius, originally written to be part of his Annales Ecclesiastici.
+The notable Maurist edition, edited by Jacques Du Frische and Denis-Nicolas Le Nourry, was published in Paris between 1686 and 1690 in two folio volumes and was later reprinted in Venice in 1748–51 and 1781–82.
+The most recent edition, by Paolo Angelo Ballerini, was published in Milan in 1878 in six folio volumes.